xc-jp/purescript-protobuf/README.md

         }
 ```

-Next we'll deserialize `Rectangle` from the `ArrayBuffer` that we just made.
+Next we’ll deserialize `Rectangle` from the `ArrayBuffer` that we just made.

 ```purescript
     result :: Either ParseError (Tuple Number Number)